peter hanson's field guide to interesting film

 "The Thing From Another World" (1951) and "The Thing" (1982).
 These very different adaptations of John W. Campbell Jr.'s short story "Who Goes There?" complement each other beautifully.
 The original, nominally directed by Christian Nyby but overseen by producer Howard Hawks, is a tight thriller about arctic researchers who dig a space monster from a block of ice.
 Putting the researchers under assault by the harsh weather and the harsher critter ups the tension considerably, leading to one of the best B-movies of the '50s sci-fi boom.
 The 1982 remake, by stylist extraordinaire John Carpenter, makes good and bad changes to the formula.
 On the plus side, Carpenter adds a creepy shape-shifting element that turns his movie into a study in paranoia.
 On the negative side, the director amps up the gore to a nauseating level.
 I'm forever torn by Carpenter's movie, because the mood is intoxicating—those widescreen arctic vistas, that ominous music, the terrific cast led by a wonderfully annoyed Kurt Russell—but the blood-and-guts stuff is just too much.

 "The Third Miracle" (1999).
 Given how the deaths of Mother Teresa and Pope John Paul II sparked talk of expediting the canonization process, it's interesting to watch Agnieszka Holland's provocative movie about the question of canonizing a far less celebrated figure.
 In the ruminative drama, Ed Harris plays a priest assigned to investigate reports of a bleeding statue.
 Chosen because his erratic past suggests he'll dismiss the case without much fuss, Harris surprises himself by giving credence to petitioners' claims and by falling for the daughter (Anne Heche) of the woman whose statue sparked the situation.
-This inevitably causes friction with Harris' church superior (Armin Mueller-Stahl), who sees the canonization as dangerously unorthodox.
-Offering a thoughtful view on a process clouded in myth and mystery, and also posing challenging questions for believers and nonbelievers alike, "The Third Miracle" is about internecine politics and human fallacy as much as it's about religion.
+This inevitably causes friction with Harris' church superior (Armin Mueller-Stahl), who sees the proposed canonization as dangerously unorthodox.
+Offering a thoughtful view on a process clouded in myth and mystery, while also posing challenging questions for believers and nonbelievers alike, "The Third Miracle" is about internecine politics and human fallacy as much as it's about religion.

 “This Film Is Not Yet Rated” (2006).
 Edgy documentarian Kirby Dick tackles the mysteries of the MPAA ratings system with this jaunty, mischievous film, which is really more of an activist exercise than pure nonfiction.
 While initially tackling troubling hypocrisies like the fact that violent content is more permissible in American films than sexual content, or the fact that gay-themed stories are scrutinized more closely than straight-themed ones, Dick soon veers in a different direction.
 Becoming preoccupied with the anonymity of movie raters, he employs a private detective to ferret out the identities of those who make their living considering the difference between “PG-13” puerility and “R” raunch.
 The first half of the picture is more effective and provocative, with notable and lesser-known filmmakers detailing their infuriating experiences with the MPAA; John Waters is predictably entertaining and Kimberly Pierce is almost heroically forceful.
 While the unmasking section of the picture is inherently dramatic and often very funny, the MPAA’s lack of personal accountability is somewhat beside the point: The larger controversy involves an industry kowtowing to the religious right by nominally enforcing “community morals” while really demonstrating cynical marketplace timidity.
 For those who’ve never considered the machinations of Hollywood’s bizarre system of self-censorship, Dick’s movie is an eye-opener.
 For those who share his frustrations, “This Film Is Not Yet Rated” is provocative and insightful, but not entirely the scorched-earth screed that Dick seems to have envisioned.